 This topic may be a bit controversial, but I am seeing it so much with my clients that I feel the need to write about it.
-In the January 2020 blog, I wrote about goal setting and how it involves knowing your “Why,” your outcome, and the steps needed to get there.
+In the article, How To Fuel Your Motivation, I wrote about goal setting and how it involves knowing your “Why,” your outcome, and the steps needed to get there.
 While many people struggle to even set goals in the first place, others fall into another category.
 Those are the people who are overly motivated, have an array of goals with very stringent timelines, yet never seem to accomplish those goals because they get overwhelmed.
 If that happens to be you then continue reading for some insights.

 A big part of goal setting is to plan and set realistic timelines around each goal.

 This is where the problem lies for those of you who are high achievers, Type A personalities, or who simply have extremely high expectations for yourselves.
 When coaching my clients, I use the first two sessions to discuss goals and we plan out strategies for achieving those goals.
 However, when someone comes to a session with a list of 25–30 goals to accomplish within one year of coaching we must take a step back.
 Sometimes the bar is set too high and the expectations those people have on themselves are just not realistic.
 They can end up with too much on their plate, too many commitments, too much stress, failing to achieve according to their standards, then beating themselves up for it in the end.

 So, I ask them to lower the bar.
 I realize this is counterintuitive for many of you and, hence, my first sentence of this blog.
 However, the process I use helps them obtain a realistic look at their goals and timelines.
 Lowering the bar does not have to mean eliminating goals.
 But it does mean taking a more thoughtful approach.

 Follow the steps below (preferably with a coach) and give yourself a break so that you can still achieve your goals but with less stress.